Celebrating Chess at the 2019 Festival in the Park

-The Roanoke Valley Chess Club brought its popular “Chess-tival” event once again to the annual Festival in the Park in downtown Roanoke.
-This major celebration takes place every Memorial Day weekend in Elmwood Park, and attracts many thousands of participants.
-The Chess Club convened on Saturday and Sunday, May 26-27, at its usual site along Elm Avenue.
+The Roanoke Valley Chess Club brought its popular 'Chess-tival' event once again to the annual Festival in the Park in downtown Roanoke.
+This major celebration takes place every Memorial Day weekend in Elmwood Park, and generally attracts thousands of participants.
+The Chess Club convened on Saturday, May 25, at its customary site along Elm Avenue.

 This event is part of the Roanoke Valley Chess Club's ongoing commitment to promote the great game of chess in the region, and-- as always-- is 100% FREE to the general public.